anapmelo/anapmelo.github.io/_pages/publications.md

 Affirmative action and demand for schooling: evidence from nation-wide policies, _with Ursula Mello_

 AEARCTR-0012396: Mentorship networks and the early career outcomes of college-educated women, with _Ursula Mello and Maria Oaquim_
+[Pre-analysis plan: R&R, Journal of Development Economics via Pre-results review]

 ## Policy briefs and reports